xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractlocationtype/bodyend.md

+The ending line number of the implementation body.

 ## Signature

 ```typescript
 bodyend?: number | undefined;
 ```

+## Remarks

+Line number where the implementation body ends, providing the complete range of the implementation.
+Together with bodystart, this defines the full extent of the implementation code within the source file.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>